 systems and consults with the Corporation's auditors to ensure the

 integrity of these systems.

-Dent is also CEO and director of Quinsam Capital Corporation and
+also CEO and director of Quinsam Capital Corporation and director of

-director of Quia Resources Inc. and AcuityAds Holdings Inc. which are
+Quia Resources Inc. and AcuityAds Holdings Inc. which are reporting

 3. Board Independence

-The Chief Executive Officer of the Corporation is the only one of the
+The Chief Executive Officer of the Corporation is, currently, the only

 4. Individual Unrelated Directors